Smooth structure on the moduli space of instantons of a generic vector field: Abstract

 \section{Abstract}

 This paper is a short version of some joint work with Stefan Haller.
-It describes the structure of "smooth manifold with corners" on the space of possibly broken instantons of a generic smooth vector field.
+It describes the structure of "smooth manifold with corners" on the space of possibly broken instantons and completion of unstable manifods of a generic smooth vector field.
 The result is stated in Theorem 1.4.

 {}